 “We’re seeing more and more budget chains accept the importance of group exercise – bringing both live and virtual classes into their clubs – as well as offering more premium membership add-ons.

 “Budget clubs first went big in the 80s and the resultant race to the bottom on price saw thousands of clubs go under.
 The current generation of operators are avoiding that mistake and heading in increasing numbers towards the vacant mid-market space that they’ve hollowed out.”

 3. Traditional clubs learn from the best boutiques

-As traditional clubs increasingly feel the pain of their most passionate group exercise members being tempted away by experiential spaces, cool brands and a new breed of well-paid instructors, 2018 will be the year when many start fighting back.
+As traditional clubs increasingly feel the pain of their most passionate group exercise members being tempted away by experiential spaces, cool brands and a new breed of well-paid instructors, this will be the year when many start fighting back.

 So how does a traditional club compete for this market?
 By bringing elements of the boutique experience inside its doors.
 This means learning from the boutiques’ resolute focus on group exercise (clearly they’re onto something here!), their branding and the overall customer experience they offer.

 Enlisting the services of a cool young advertising agency and architect can be a great way to inject some vibrancy.
 24 Hour Fitness has made a big impact with its “Boutique classes without the boutique prices” campaign, which taps into the trend while leveraging its advantage around pricing and economies of scale.

 “Traditional clubs can learn lots from the boutiques, but there are many areas where they still have the edge,” Phillip told the IHRSA audience.
 “They have equipment spaces that boutiques can’t match – you can put more modern, functional equipment into them and jazz your cardio areas up with multi-screen mosaics playing music video and adventure sports.”